Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Related Work

-Another line of research, to which this study also belongs, tackles the vehicle rebalancing problem using reinforcement learning (RL).
-We cover only the work necessary to motivate our approach, while the readers are referred to \citet{qin2022reinforcement} for a more comprehensive review of the applications of RL in ride-sourcing and ride-sharing. \looseness=-1 The most common approach is to model it in the single-agent RL framework~\citep[e.g.,][]{oda2018movi,mao2020dispatch,jiao2021real}, while several extensions have been made to capture the network structure with graph neural network~\citep{gammelli2021graph,gammelli2023graph}.
-Besides independently tackling vehicle rebalancing, some studies also developed RL algorithms to solve it jointly with trip dispatching~\citep{gueriau2018samod,holler2019deep,jin2019coride}.
-The scalability issue, however, has long been a critical challenge for these single-agent RL-based approaches.
-Since the rebalancing decision is typically modeled as the number of vehicles moving from each service zone to any other zone, the dimension of action space increases rapidly with the number of zones.
-To tackle this issue, several studies reformulate the problem as multi-agent reinforcement learning (MARL)~\citep{busoniu2008comprehensive}.
+Recently, a growing line of research has approached the vehicle rebalancing problem using reinforcement learning (RL)~\citep{qin2022reinforcement}. \Cref{tab:literature-review} provides a comprehensive overview of these studies.
+It is also worth noting that RL has been applied to other problems in ride-sourcing (e.g., pricing, routing, trip dispatching).
+The readers are referred to \cite{liang2025machine} for a comprehensive review, while the following discussion focuses only on those most relevant to this paper.
+Given that vehicle rebalancing is a centralized control problem, a number of studies model it in the single-agent RL framework~\citep[e.g.,][]{oda2018movi,mao2020dispatch,jiao2021real}, with some adopting the graph neural network to capture the network structure in the ride-sourcing system~\citep{gammelli2021graph,gammelli2023graph}.
+In addition to tackling rebalancing separately, some studies also jointly solve it with trip dispatching~\citep{gueriau2018samod,holler2019deep,jin2019coride}.
+However, the single-RL framework invariably suffers from the scalability issue.
+As the rebalancing decision is typically modeled as the number of vehicles moving from one local service to another, the dimension of action space increases rapidly with the number of zones defined in the system.
+To tackle this issue, recent studies have reformulated the rebalancing problem as multi-agent reinforcement learning (MARL)~\citep{busoniu2008comprehensive}.
 Instead of having a central controller decide all rebalancing flows, \citet{liu2021meta} models each zone as an agent that determines how many vacant vehicles it dispatches to neighboring zones.
-Differently, in \citep{lin2018efficient}, each vacant vehicle is modeled as an agent who selects its next search destination.
+Differently, in \citet{lin2018efficient}, each vacant vehicle is modeled as an agent that selects its next search destination.